quixotically/Airfnf/README.md

 In Rails, a request to approve a listing was accomplished using a transaction.
 In this transaction, the chosen request was approved while all others for the same listing were denied.

+### Flash messages

+I created a top-level method that accepts a message or an array of messages and a message type as arguments.
+Message type will determine whether the success or the error class is added to the HTML element, which affect styling.
+The function then renders the appropriate HTML, but only for a short time since I set a timeout.
+At timeout, I add back the hidden class and remove the error or success classes.
+I give the messages a fixed position and a positive z-index so that the user will be almost guaranteed to see them.

 ## Next Steps

 - [ ] favicon